History of the Peshmerga: Shaykh Mahmud Barzanji revolt (1919–1923)

 Despite opposition by other regional tribes, possibly fearful of the shaykh's growing power, Shaykh Mahmud's fighters continued to oppose British rule after the shaykh's arrest.
 Although no longer organized under one leader, this intertribal force was "actively anti-British", engaging in hit-and-run attacks, killing British military officers, and participating in another – left the Turkish ranks to join the Kurdish army.

 In response to the rebellion, the Turkish government, realizing the strength of Azadi, quickly arrested many of the organization's leaders.
 In creating a battle plan, Said and the other prominent remaining Azadi leadership established five major fronts to be commanded by regional shaykhs.
 These shaykh leaders were assisted by former Hamidiye cavalry officers who provided military structure to the rebellion.
 After organization, unit responsibility was divided among nine areas.
 The overall headquarters of Said's military force was located in Egri Dagh and protected by a force of 2,000 men.
 During the onset of the revolt, Said's fighters, facing nearly 25,000 Turkish troops, gained control of a vilayet near Diyarbakır.
 Besides seizing Turkish land and acquiring additional munitions, early victories instilled confidence in the rebellion and garnered further Kurdish support.

 Throughout the conflict, Said's fighters used both conventional military tactics, including multi-front assaults and attempts at urban seizure, and unconventional warfare, including guerrilla tactics.
 An example of the conventional military organization was evident in the assault on Diyarbakır, where reports saw "three columns of 5,000 strong, under the personal command of Shaykh Said".
-Conventional higher levels of Kurdish military command are likely to have been established.